ubports/docs.ubports.com/userguide/advanceduse/dav.rst

 At the moment, there is no carddav implemention directly accessible from the Ubuntu Touch graphical user-interface, so the only way to sync carddav is by using syncevolution + cron.
 However, there is a simple way to do that with a script that you can run in the terminal or via phablet SSH connection.
 These instructions work for caldav as well.

-1) Follow this `guide <https://docs.ubports.com/en/latest/userguide/advanceduse/adb.html>`_ to activate Developer Mode and ADB (or SSH) connection
+1) Follow this `guide <https://docs.ubports.com/en/latest/userguide/advanceduse/adb.html>`_ to activate Developer Mode and ADB (or SSH) connection.

 2) Download this `script <https://gist.github.com/bastos77/0c47a94dd0bf3e394f879c0ff42b7839>`_ (let's call it dav.sh) and edit the following variables: